hbctraining/Training-modules/Git-Github/lessons/long_git_basics.md

 +The two moons may be a problem for Wolfman
 ~~~

+The output is cryptic because
+it is actually a series of commands for tools like editors and `patch`
+telling them how to reconstruct one file given the other.
-The output is cryptic, so let's break it down into pieces:
+If we break it down into pieces:

 1. The first line tells us that Git is producing output similar to the Unix `diff` command
     comparing the old and new versions of the file.